-Although United Mutual has a high percentage of canopy cover at 31.4%, increasing canopy cover will benefit the community by providing shade to further avoid UHI effects and providing environmental services and economic value to the larger environment.
-United Mutual has a unique opportunity to continue increasing canopy cover to increase urban forest benefits beyond typical Southern California communities.
-Table 9 is the recommended tree replacement guideline for United Mutual.
-Appendix C, Expanding Canopy Cover Ratio, shows further benefits received when replanting ratios target expansion of the urban forest.
+Although Third Mutual has a high percentage of canopy cover at 25%, increasing canopy cover will benefit the community by further avoiding UHI effects and providing environmental services and economic value to the larger environment.
+Third Mutual has a unique opportunity to continue increasing canopy cover to increase urban forest benefits beyond typical Southern California communities.
+Table 9 is the recommended tree replacement guideline for Third Mutual.
+Appendix C shows further benefits received when replanting ratios target expansion of the urban forest, and therefore its benefits to the community.
 Appendix C also highlights example species that may be utilized for replacement.
 Exhibit 9 visually illustrates shade benefits received from small-, medium-, and large-stature trees.